Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/_index.en.md

   end-users will interact with it.
 While filling in the form they will be working on their own private instance.
-However it will differentiate from other Altinn apps since the service owner have customized it to include actions that trigger a POST API call to another application.
-This POST API call will create a new instance of the _application B_.
+However it will differentiate from other Altinn apps since the service owner has customized it to include actions that will create a new instance of the _application B_.
-- **Application B**: This will be an application that may have multiple purposes, but it's main purpose will be to receive and handle some data from the other application and automatically create a new instance using this data for a given instance owner.
+- **Application B**: This will be an application that may have multiple purposes, but its main purpose will be to receive and handle data from _application A_ and automatically create a new instance using this data for a given instance owner.
 This application will differentiate from other Altinn apps since instances are created by